 Aesthetically the M430 is very continuous with respect to the model it replaces (the M400).
 In fact the screen remains the same in both size and resolution.
 The button layout also remains the same and the development of the menus is the same.
 Although it incorporates new dials for the watch and strap is somewhat different.

-But it's clear that everything reminds us of the "old" M400.
+But it is clear that everything reminds us of the "old" M400.

-You have to go into the "little" details to find the differences.
+You have to go to the "small" details to find the differences.
 Which are mainly these: